Grand Cayman: A great place to learn about the ocean, and to share your love for diving with your kids.

 By Margo Peyton

 On a day like today when I’m sitting at my desk, as I stare out the window at the ardent cold of winter.
-The browns and grays that fill my view, the heavy winter coat sits on the chair still wet from the icy rain I escaped.
-I dream of a better place, my better place, I dream of Cayman.
+The browns and grays that fill my view, the heavy winter coat sits on the chair still wet from the icy rain.
+I dream of a warm magical place, to submerge myself in the sound of bubbles, waves and happy kids, I dream of the Cayman Islands.

 I look at my Cayman Islands screen saver as it flashes memories; the blues, cobalt, turquoise and azure seascapes.
 For a brief moment I am once again transported by those magical images of natural beauty to my better place.
 Remembering sunbathed beaches, pure white sand that filters through my toes like sugar, the warmth of the sun and the sea surrounding me.
 All the colors that one could possibly create dancing on the walls and reefs below.